apioo/fusio/doc/basic/overview.rst

         }
     }

-To give you a first overview, every request which arrives at Fusio goes through the following lifecycle:
+To give you a first overview, every request which arrives at such an action goes through the following lifecycle:

 .. image:: ../_static/request_flow.png